Orion Weller

 I’m a third-year PhD student at the Center for Language and Speech Processing at Johns Hopkins University, advised by Benjamin Van Durme and Dawn Lawrie.
 I am broadly interested in natural language processing (NLP), information retrieval (IR), and machine learning (ML).
 My research is graciously supported by a NSF Graduate Research Fellowship.

 My current research is situated between the NLP and IR fields, where I work to improve how models find, understand, and generate information.
-Some examples include improving model’s factuality, attribution, or ability to handle distribution shifts.
+Some representative examples of my work include evaluating and using instuctions in retrieval, exploring LLM data to improve factuality/attribution, and using retrieval to improve RAG.

 Previously I graduated with my Bachelor’s degree from Brigham Young University in computer science and statistics, where I was advised by Kevin Seppi and Quinn Snell.